-Bed bugs are a nuisance that are difficult to find and even more difficult to get rid of.
-The more you know about bed bugs, the better you can protect yourself when you are at home or when traveling.
+Bed bugs are nuisance pests that are difficult to find and even more difficult to get rid of once they invade.
+The more you know about bed bugs, the better you can protect yourself from them when you are at home or when traveling.

 WHAT DO BED BUGS LOOKS LIKE?

-When you see a bed bug, you probably won’t notice that you are looking at a bed bug.
+When you see a bed bug, you probably won’t notice that you're actually looking at a bed bug.
 Bed bugs look like small crumbs or apple seeds in your bed, couch, or furnishings.
 Bed bugs are only between 4 and 5 mm long.
 They have oval bodies that are flat, which allows them to slip in tight spaces.
 Bed bugs do have wings, but they cannot fly.
-A small bed bug, or a nymph, is no bigger than the size of a pinhead.
-They can grow undetected in your home.
+A small bed bug, also called a bed bug nymph, is no bigger than the size of a pinhead.
+These parasitic pests can often grow undetected in your home, leading to an infestation.

 WHERE DO BED BUGS HIDE?

 The name gives them away.
 Bed bugs like to hide in your bed, particularly in the seams and creases in your bed.
-That’s not the only place.
-Bed bugs squeeze into the wood headboard, the hide in furniture, and they can be found in crevices on your cupboards, dressers and closet.
-Bed bugs also hide under wall paper and it its creases.
+But that’s not the only place.
+Bed bugs squeeze into the wooden headboard, the hide in furniture, and they can be found in crevices on your cupboards, dressers, and closet.
+Bed bugs also hide under wallpaper and its creases.
 Bed bugs are travelers, too.
 Because they are so good at hiding, they can slip into your luggage while you are away from home.
 Bed bugs can enter your home via yard sale furniture, used furnishings, bags of clothes, and your luggage.

 WHAT DO BED BUGS EAT?

-Bed bugs like to feast on you while you sleep.
-While you sleep at night, bed bugs sneak undetected in your bed and eat your blood while you snooze.
-They may feed on the blood of another mammal if they need to, but you are the favorite.
-The most common type of bed bug in your home prefers to eat blood from human donors.
+Bed bugs like to feed on you while you sleep.
+While you sleep at night, bed bugs can sneak undetected in your bed and eat your blood while you are asleep.
+While bed bugs may feed on the blood of other mammals if they need to, they prefer to feed on human blood.

 A common sign that you have bed bugs is the small spots and streaks of blood in your bed when you wake up.
-This is because when the bed bug bites, you bleed.
-Also, when you roll over and move, bed bugs get crushed underneath your body.
+This is because when the bed bug bites, you'll bleed.
+Also, bed bugs will leave behind excrement as they feed and when you roll over and move, bed bugs can get crushed underneath your body.

-Knowing the difference between a bed bug bite and a mosquito bite will help you identify an infestation.
+Knowing the difference between bed bug and mosquito bites can help you identify an infestation.
 Consider three things when you are looking at the bite:

 Look around when you get bit.
-If you see evidence in your sheets of bed bugs, the bite is most likely from a bed bug.
+If you see evidence in your bed, the bite is most likely from a bed bug.
 When you notice a bite, consider where it is located on your body and what it looks like.
-Bed bug bites leave small, flat bites on your skin.
-A mosquito bite is more of a welt.
-Bed bugs leaves bites on your body that are in a line, row, or zig-zag pattern.
-Mosquitoes leave bites all over your body in no specific pattern.
-You will have a reaction to the mosquito welt.
-It begins to itch right after you have been bit.
+Bed bug bites leave small, flat bites on your skin while mosquito bites are more of a welt.
+Bed bugs leaves bites on your body that are in a line, row, or zig-zag pattern, whereas mosquitoes leave bites all over your body in no specific pattern.
+If you have a mosquito bite, it will begin to itch right after you have been bitten.
 Bed bug bites don’t cause the same reaction, and it can take hours or days for evidence of a bite to appear.

 ARE BED BUGS DANGEROUS?